 - Still looking into this – will ask them personally once I’ve collected more information.

-- Important Note: Similar to dark money groups, foundations (also charities) don’t have to reveal their donors, but because they are severely limited in the sort of political activity they can engage with, we will work with them in any way we can when we have common cause, while we will not have any monetary or formal relationships with dark money groups, which we believe should be illegal.
+- Note: Similar to dark money groups, foundations (also charities) don’t have to reveal their donors, but because they are severely limited in the sort of political activity they can engage with, we will work with them in any way we can when we have common cause, while we will not have any monetary or formal relationships with dark money groups – even and especially centrist and/or moderate dark money groups, which we believe should be illegal.

 Committee for a Responsible Federal Budget – Fighting for Fiscal Sanity